mv2a/berlin-clock/README.md

 -----------------------------------------------------
 ####Compile, Run & Test:
-Standard maven package as per the specs, it will run the tests as part of the build and produce an executable jar.
+Standard maven package as per the specs, it will run the tests as part of the build and produce an executable jar. <br />
+*mvn clean package*  will build, run the tests and produce an executable jar under project-location/target <br />
 Finally, run the jar with java -jar set-theory-clock-0.0.1-SNAPSHOT.jar for the available commands.

 -----------------------------------------------------